-⇦ TEM/CrvoEM Sample concentrating is most Protein commonly, the first processing step Purification after purification is sample concentrating.
-Depending on the hydrophobicity of a protein or a complex, the solubility can be rather In order to avoid to force a protein into assemblies of no biological significance or even aggregates, monitoring of the concentrating process itself is highly
+Sample concentrating is most commonly, the first processing step after purification.
+Depending on the hydrophobicity of a protein or a complex, the solubility can be rather low.
+To avoid forcing a protein into assemblies of no biological significance or even aggregates, monitoring of the concentrating process itself is highly recommended and can be done highly sample efficient via in situ DLS.